jfemiani/annotation-tools/README.md

 [Quick and poorly done demo of the software](https://drive.google.com/a/miamioh.edu/file/d/1GSLZ6SxRTNUJhUpCXeLIq11hDzIqoqwP/view?usp=sharing)

 ## Data
-The data is on google drive -- you will need to ask for permission from me  (for now) until the data is considered public.
+The data (imagery) is on google drive -- you will need to ask for permission from me  (for now) until the data is considered public.
+The annotations are part of this repo.
 Once you obtain access you can put it in the correct (default) location by this:
 ```bash
  cd $REPO_FOLDER